LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   #.
 The desired execution policy (or policies).

   #.
-The loop iteration space(s) -- in most cases an iteration space can be any valid random access container.
+The loop iteration space(s) -- often, an iteration space can be any valid random access container allowing users to define their own iteration space types.

   #.
 The lambda capture type; e.g., [=] or [&].